30 Types of Beetles in Wisconsin

 The American Carrion Beetle (Necrophila Americana) is one of Wisconsin’s many types of beetles.

-This beetle is a medium-sized beetle that can reach up to 11 millimeters long and usually has a dark brown to black body.
+This beetle is medium-sized, reaching up to 11 millimeters long, and usually has a dark brown to black body.

 The American Carrion Beetle feeds mainly on dead and decaying animal matter, such as carcasses and fallen birds, making it an important part of the natural environment.